-- Kare-Kare: A hearty stew with beef and vegetables in a delicious sauce made with peanut butter and annatto.
-It has a rich and savory flavor complemented with umami-rich fermented shrimp paste.
+- Kare-Kare: A hearty stew with beef and vegetables in a delicious sauce made with peanut butter and annatto, then served with a side of bagoong alamang.

 - Binagoongan: A pork dish prepared with sautéed shrimp paste and aromatics.

-- Pinakbet (Braised Mixed Vegetables): A vegetable stew with a medley of local vegetables and a flavorful sauce made with aromatics, shrimp paste, and shrimp stock.
+- Pinakbet: A vegetable stew with a medley of local vegetables and a flavorful sauce made with aromatics, shrimp paste, and shrimp stock.

-- Bagoong Fried Rice (Shrimp Paste Fried Rice): A fried rice dish infused with the umami goodness of sautéed shrimp paste, along with aromatic ingredients.
+- Bagoong Fried Rice: A fried rice dish infused with the umami goodness of sautéed shrimp paste, along with aromatics.
 Originally from Thailand, this dish has been embraced by Filipinos, becoming a staple in households across the country.

-- Mango Salad (Ensaladang Mangga): A refreshing salad that combines firm mangoes, tomatoes, onions, and umami-rich sautéed shrimp paste.
+- Ensaladang Mangga: A refreshing salad that combines firm mangoes, tomatoes, onions, and sautéed shrimp paste.

-- Ensaladang Talong (Eggplant Salad): Smoky and custardy grilled or fire-roasted eggplant paired with tomatoes and onions, then tossed in a blend of vinegar and sautéed shrimp paste.
+- Ensaladang Talong: Smoky and custardy grilled or fire-roasted eggplant paired with tomatoes and onions, then tossed with vinegar and sautéed shrimp paste.

-- Bagoong Guisado (Sautéed Shrimp Paste): It is made by sautéing shrimp paste with garlic, onion, and tomatoes.
+- Bagoong Guisado: Sautéed shrimp paste with garlic, onion, and tomatoes.
 Some variations may include pork, adding an extra layer of richness.

-- Laing (Taro Leaves in Coconut Milk): A creamy, savory dish with dried taro leaves cooked with coconut milk and shrimp paste.
+- Laing: A creamy, savory dish with dried taro leaves cooked with coconut milk and shrimp paste.

 Other ingredient guides you may like